SekenderNaveed1/Equigrade/README.md

-After applying Equigrade's substitution logic, where Assignment 1 grades are adjusted based on subsequent performances and the interconnectedness of topics, the grades are as follows (we have 2 substitutions possible):Yoshi: Assignments 1 and 4 will be patched up. \
+After applying Equigrade's substitution logic, where Assignment 1 grades are adjusted based on subsequent performances and the interconnectedness of topics, the grades are as follows (we have 2 substitutions possible):Yoshi: Assignments 1 and 4 will be patched up.<br>
 Assignment 1 is 40 percent and its replacement function is a weighted average with HW 2.
-So, (40+85)/2 = 62.5. \
+So, (40+85)/2 = 62.5.<br>
-Assignment 4's average of HW1, HW2, HW3 and its replacement function will be (40+85+95)/3 = 73.33. \
+Assignment 4's average of HW1, HW2, HW3 and its replacement function will be (40+85+95)/3 = 73.33.<br>

-Pathfinder: Assignments 1 and 4 will be patched up. \
+Pathfinder: Assignments 1 and 4 will be patched up.<br>
 Assignment 1 is 60 percent and its replacement function is a weighted average with HW 2.
-So, (60+92)/2 = 76. \
+So, (60+92)/2 = 76.<br>
-Assignment 4's average of HW1, HW2, HW3, and its replacement function will be (60+92+87)/3 = 79.66. \
+Assignment 4's average of HW1, HW2, HW3, and its replacement function will be (60+92+87)/3 = 79.66.<br>

-Birdo: Assignments 1 and 4 will be patched up. \
+Birdo: Assignments 1 and 4 will be patched up.<br>
 Assignment 1 is 60 percent and its replacement function is a weighted average with HW 2.
-So, (50+78)/2 = 64. \
+So, (50+78)/2 = 64.<br>
-Assignment 3 is substituted by the grade of Assignment 4, which is 88. \
+Assignment 3 is substituted by the grade of Assignment 4, which is 88.<br>

 #### After
 | Student   | Assignment 1 | Assignment 2 | Assignment 3 | Assignment 4 |